-To count elements of an array in JavaScript, use the length property.
-The length property sets or returns the number of items in an array.
+To count elements of an array in JavaScript, you can use the “length” property.
+The “length” property sets or returns the number of elements in an array.
 The value of a length property is the integer with a positive sign and a value less than 2 to the 32nd power.

 Syntax